What is a crunchy mom vs a silky mom? And where does a scrunchy mom fit? Don’t worry, you’ll be a natural in no time.

 They’re also happy to give their children medicine that’s recommended by the medical establishment.

-These terms refer to the kind of mama who is a blend of both — taking elements of both crunchy and silky moms and choosing what works best for them.
+A scrunchy mom takes elements of both crunchy and silky moms and chooses what works best for them.

-So a crispy mom might opt for cloth diapers but approve of vaccinating their kids early.
+They might opt for cloth diapers (like these top-rated ones by EcoNaps) but approve of vaccinating their kids early.

 Or they might go for exclusive breastfeeding for a long period of time, but would also be happy to use medicine prescribed by their doctor when their babies are sick.

-Basically, if you’d like to try your hand at making your own organic baby food while reading up on sleep training techniques, you might just be a crispy mom.
+Basically, if you’d like to try your hand at making your own organic baby food while reading up on sleep training techniques, you might just be a scrunchy mom.

 The bottom line is there’s no one way to do this mamahood thing.